The 4 Aspects

 Volition is the aspect that reigns over the human experience of causality, the personality, time, pathways, intuitive perception, future desires, making plans, imagining a direction, reading power dynamics/character/identity/themes, and perceiving a projection of possible past or future realities.

 The four main aspects can be combined into pairs and then contrasted against one another.
 We call these “blocks” and understanding where each falls in a core type offers an extremely refined understanding of how that type operates.
+Each block creates a core desire and underlying opposing core fear.

 Strategist (V+L) vs. Reactivist (F+E)